-Pork Chops with Nectarine Sauce is a delightful blend of sweet and smokey whether the pork chops are grilled or pan fried.
-An unusual pairing results in a fresh twist on a classic pork chops.
+Pork Chops with Nectarine Sauce is a delightful blend of sweet and smoky, whether the pork chops are grilled or pan fried.
+An unusual pairing results in a healthy dinner recipe that is a fresh twist on a classic pork chops.

 You could also try this with peaches since both peaches and nectarines are in season and I think it would still taste fabulous.
-The sweet fruit is a great contrast to the smokey salt of the pork.
-Even my skeptical husband was wary until his first bite.
-His only wish was that I had made more sauce!
+The sweet fruit is a great contrast to the smoky salt of the pork.

 - Olive oil

 - 3 cloves garlic minced